lj970926/weekly-paper-reading/markdown/(SP17)Towards Evaluating the Robustnessof Neural Networks.md

 ## Challenge
 To perform the attack, we need to find an adversiral example based on the origin example.
 ## Main Idea
+### Initial formulation
+At first, the author explain the common formulation in finding adversiral examples.

 ## Strength